9717502/task_manager/README.md

-# task_manager
-📝 Python Full-Stack Task Manager
+# Python Full-Stack Task Manager

 A lightweight, full-stack web application built with a Python (Flask) backend and a vanilla JavaScript/Tailwind CSS frontend.
 This project demonstrates basic CRUD (Create, Read, Update, Delete) operations, RESTful API design, and database persistence using SQLite.

-🚀 Features
+Features

 Add Tasks: Create new tasks that are saved instantly.